Monica Maughan: Theatre

-Monica Maughan launched her professional career with the Union Theatre Repertory Company (UTRC) in 1957 playing Capulat in Jean Anouilh's romantic comedy Ring Round the Moon at Union Theatre, Parkville.
+Maughan launched her professional career with the Union Theatre Repertory Company (UTRC) in 1957 playing Capulet in Jean Anouilh's romantic comedy Ring Round the Moon at Union Theatre, Parkville.
 Her first lead role came that same year in Beauty and the Beast.

 The UTRC, Australia's first professional theatre company, became the Melbourne Theatre Company (MTC) in 1968.
-Maughan appeared in more plays for that flagship company than any other actor.
+It is believed that Maughan appeared in more plays for the company than any other actor.
 She also directed 2 plays for the MTC.
 Her last MTC performance was in the premiere production of David Williamson's Scarlett O'Hara at the Crimson Parrot in 2008.

 Cast in J.C.
-Williamson productions in the early 1960s, Maughan spent 1963–66 working in the UK, where she appeared in various West End productions – including stepping in for Moira Lister when the latter was sick.
+Williamson productions in the early 1960s, Maughan spent 1963 to 1966 working in the UK, where she appeared in nine stage productions, including stepping in for Moira Lister when the latter was ill.

-Maughan appeared in at least 7 plays in her first year back in Australia, most of them lead roles, and throughout the late sixties was hailed for her stage performances, such at the title role in The Prime of Miss Jean Brodie (1968), directed by MTC founder, John Sumner (theatre director) (1924-2013).
+Maughan appeared in at least seven plays in her first year back in Australia – most of them lead roles, and throughout the late sixties was hailed for her stage performances, such as the title role in The Prime of Miss Jean Brodie (1968), directed by MTC founder, John Sumner.
 In 1971, she won the Melbourne Theatre Award for Best Actress for her portrayal of pregnant spinster Anna Bowers in Donald Howarth's Three Months Gone.
 Coincidentally, Maughan was three months pregnant at the end of the play's run.

 She worked with almost every major theatre company in Australia, including Chekhov's The Cherry Orchard and Alan Bennett's Habeas Corpus for the Queensland Theatre Company in 1978, and the role of Aggie in A Hard God produced by the State Theatre Company of South Australia and Tennessee Williams' Cat on a Hot Tin Roof by Sydney Theatre Company, both in 1981.

 Her best-known stage role may have been as Miss Prism in the MTC's The Importance of Being Earnest.
 The production, co-starring Frank Thring, Ruth Cracknell and Geoffrey Rush, was so popular that it toured Australia between 1988 and 1992, and was televised by the ABC.

 In 1999, she created the role of Suzanne Beckett in Justin Fleming's Burnt Piano at Belvoir Company B, and demonstrated a command of classical piano played live in each performance.
 In 2003, she starred in Inheritance by Hannie Rayson.